 4) CO_2 absorption from the Tectona grandis and Gmelina arborea tree species: Mass analysis of carbohydrates, the mass of CO_2 and absorption of CO_2 on the leaves of Tectona grandis and Gmelina arborea, in each type of tree, 30 g of leaves were taken.
 Leaves samples from trees were put into plastic bags, poured as much as 200 ml of 70% alcohol, and soaked for 15 minutes.
 The leaves are dried in the oven at a temperature of 70°C for two days.
 Analysis of carbohydrates (glucose) in leaves that have been dried, mashed, hydrolyzed, and added 25 ml of 4% HCl.
 Determination of carbohydrates (glucose) was used spectrophotometry, the Nelson-Somogy method [20].
-The determination of reduction carbohydrates enters in optical density (OD), then the determination of carbohydrate mass was the percentage of wet carbohydrates from the wet weight of the sample leaves; for the calculation, the formula was used:
+The determination of reduction carbohydrate mass in fresh leaves [21], [22].
+Carbohydrate mass was the percentage of wet carbohydrates from the wet weight of the sample leaves; for the calculation, the formula was used: